 According to the latest Sprout Social Index, customer queries via social media have increased by 18 percent in the last 12 months.
 And yet, only 11 percent of them are addressed.
 Even worse, companies take an average of 10 hours to follow up and send 20 times more promotional messages than actual responses!

 These stats may not discriminate between B2B and B2C customers, but they are proof that many businesses are still struggling to catch up with the times.
-It is now imperative to monitor online conversations to uncover all customer feedback, and ensure prompt and professional communication with social media users.
+Many businesses may benefit from online social media courses, like that offered by Monarch.
+It is now imperative to monitor online conversations to uncover all customer feedback and ensure prompt and professional communication with social media users.

 Most important elements of a social media policy

 A good social media policy is always simple, accessible and unambiguous.
 However, the more thorough it is, the better.

 To ensure that all your bases are covered, here is a series of questions to ponder: